Max-sm-yc/max-sm-yc.github.io/README.md

 **Student interested in Software, ML & Chip Design**

 ## Work
-I've built an automated accounting script for the Birdfeeder, a concessions business at Cincinnati Country Day School.
-Developed a Python-based financial automation system that ingests Square API transaction data, calculates revenue, cost of goods sold, processing fees, and net income, and generates KPI dashboards for business analysts.
-Leveraged AI in building out the site.
+Built a Python-based financial automation system for the Birdfeeder, a concessions business at Cincinnati Country Day School.
+The application ingests Square API transaction data, calculates revenue, cost of goods sold, processing fees, and net income, and generates KPI dashboards for business analysts.
+Used by the Birdfeeder to automate financial reporting workflows.

 [Financial Automation for the Birdfeeder](https://github.com/Max-sm-yc/BirdfeederFinancialData)